mvpxtech/flask-challenge/README.md

 Here's what you should aim for:

-- Good use of Flask & API design best practices.
+- Good use of Flask architecural design best practices.
 - Clear comments.
 - Extensible code.